1896 Belgian general election

 Partial legislative elections were held in Belgium on 5 and 12 July 1896.
-Under the alternating system, elections were held in only five out of the nine provinces: Antwerp, Brabant, Luxembourg, Namur and West Flanders.
-Only 77 seats out of the 152 seats in the Chamber of Representatives were up for election.
+Under the alternating system, elections were held in only five of the nine provinces: Antwerp, Brabant, Luxembourg, Namur and West Flanders.
+Only 77 seats of the 152 seats in the Chamber of Representatives were up for election.
 The Catholic Party retained their absolute majority.

 The Liberal Party, who lost two-thirds of their seats in the previous elections, saw their number of seats decrease further.